ethereum/portal-network-specs/beacon-chain/light-client-network.md

 and [LightClientOptimisticUpdate](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/light-client/sync-protocol.md#lightclientoptimisticupdate).
 These data types allow a client to stay up-to-date with the beacon chain.

+To verify canonicalness of an execution block header older than ~27 hours, we need the ongoing `BeaconState` accumulator (state.historical_summaries) which stores Merkle roots of recent history logs.

-The Beacon Chain Light Client network is a [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) DHT that forms an overlay network on top of the [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md) network.
-The term *overlay network* means that the light client network operates with its routing table independent of the base Discovery v5 routing table and uses the extensible `TALKREQ` and `TALKRESP` messages from the base Discovery v5 protocol for communication.
+The Beacon Chain network is a [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) DHT that forms an overlay network on top of the [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md) network.
+The term *overlay network* means that the beacon chain network operates with its routing table independent of the base Discovery v5 routing table and uses the extensible `TALKREQ` and `TALKRESP` messages from the base Discovery v5 protocol for communication.

 The `TALKREQ` and `TALKRESP` protocol messages are application-level messages whose contents are specific to the Beacon Chain Light Client network.
 We specify these messages below.

-The Beacon Chain Light Client network uses a modified version of the routing table structure from the Discovery v5 network and the lookup algorithm from section 2.3 of the Kademlia paper.
+The Beacon Chain network uses a modified version of the routing table structure from the Discovery v5 network and the lookup algorithm from section 2.3 of the Kademlia paper.

 ### Data